kimsooyoung/sw_unitree_legged_sdk/README.md

 # v3.3.1

+## This repo contains more advanced examples for quadruped robot controls (read below examples)

 The unitree_legged_sdk is mainly used for communication between PC and Controller board.
 It also can be used in other PCs with UDP.